 Pretty, right?
 It took so little time that now I have this weird compulsion to make a bunch of these cube cuties.
 Anyone need a table?

 How to Make a DIY Nautical Accent Table:

 To drill the holes for the rope, first we plotted out the spacing – enter another wonky drawing:

 Next we figured out where the marbles would be placed.
-Inspired by the rivets on this nautical mirror available on 1st dibs, I spaced the marbles around the perimeter of the table top, holding them down with tape while I fiddled with the arrangement until I was happy.
+Inspired by the rivets on this nautical mirror available on 1st dibs, I spaced the marbles around the perimeter of the table top of my DIY nautical accent table, holding them down with tape while I fiddled with the arrangement until I was happy.

 With the table assembled and the holes drilled, we lightly sanded the entire piece with 220 grit sandpaper – paying attention to where the holes had been drilled on the legs.
 We sand after construction because sharper cuts make for cleaner construction.
 Once it’s assembled, we sand rough areas smooth and also round corners a tiny bit, which makes it look good but also makes it less susceptible to chips and dings – sharper edges are more vulnerable.

 Once it was sanded smooth, we wiped it with a tack cloth to remove any dust and debris, and then it was time for stain!
 In my mystery package, I received Varathane Ultimate Wood Stain in Chocolate and Varathane Professional Clear Finish:

 The stain went on very easily and smoothly and, as promised, only took one coat!
 It did, however, take longer to dry than indicated, which could be attributed to humidity in the air.
 I ran out of daylight and ended up letting it dry overnight before applying the clear coat with a brush.
 The nice thing about an oil-based stain as opposed to the water-based stains I’ve used before is that this didn’t raise the grain – which makes for much less work!